 NCC has five committees that provide crime prevention and personal safety functions to the College community.
 The Crisis Response Team (CRT), Campus Awareness Resource Team (CART), the Behavioral Intervention Team (BIT), Campus Emergency Response Team (CERT) and the Emergency Medical Response Team.

 Behavioral Intervention Team (BIT)

 The Behavioral Intervention Team (BIT) is a committee appointed by the CEO of NCC, and the purpose of BIT is preventative.
-2020 Members include the Chair/Director of Counseling, Academic Dean, Dean of Students, Security Site Manager, faculty members, counselors and the events coordinator.
-The CEO and Chief Operating Officer attend as needed or if requested.
+2020 Members include the Chair/Director of Counseling, Academic Dean, Dean of Students, Security Site Supervisor, faculty members, counselors and the events coordinator.
+The CEO and Associate Dean of Campus Operations attend as needed or if requested.
 The mission of BIT is to help maintain a healthy, safe and secure environment for all students, faculty and staff.

 Campus-based teams are responsible for reviewing, investigating and assessing behaviors of concern.
 They evaluate situations to determine the threat level.
 BIT is not a first responder group, but with the help of the college community, behaviors of concern can be addressed in an effort to prevent potential incidents.